sanjeetkumaritoutlook/angular-project/src/app/chatbot/README.md

 ✅ Use Google Gemini if:
 ✔ You want a free AI API with no payment required.
 ✔ You need basic AI chatbot features for free.

+Below are the enhancements I'm adding:

+✅ Avatars (User & AI images)
+✅ Typing Indicator (Shows "AI is typing..." while fetching a response) ✅ Smooth Animations (Fade-in for messages)

+New Features & Improvements
+✔ User & AI Avatars (Random generated avatars)
+✔ Typing Indicator (Shows "AI is typing..." with animated dots) ✔ Smooth Animations (Messages fade in for a modern feel)